Skip to content

 • Record the observation timestamp and the practical availability time for each predictor.

-• Treat delayed historical series as historical predictors, not live pre-open data.
+• Treat delayed historical series as historical predictors, not operational inputs.

-• Test incremental value through pre-specified information-set additions or ablations.
+• Test incremental value through pre-specified information-set additions or diagnostic variants.

 • Do not rely on feature-importance narratives without out-of-sample loss and coverage evidence.